We hope you find this website both useful and informative.

 Practice Statement of Intent - please click here to read all about this.

 Please click here for contact list of Volunteer drivers.

 Repeat Prescriptions - Online Requests - the simple method for those of you who have access to the internet

-If you are visiting the Practice please ask the receptionist/dispenser to print off your EMIS Access details, by entering these via the PatientAccess tab on this page you will asked some security questions and will then be given your own ID number which together with your password you can use for ordering repeat medicatons and booking appointments to see the doctor.
+If you are interested in registering please ask the receptionist/dispenser to print off your EMIS Access details, by entering these via the PatientAccess tab on this page you will asked some security questions and will then be given your own ID number which together with your password you can use for ordering repeat medications and booking appointments to see the doctor.
+You will though need to show some form of ID please.
 Please allow 24 hours for your initial registration to become live.

 If you experience difficulties with this, members of the reception or dispensing staff will be happy to help you.

 Please note we have phased out our email facility to order prescriptions in favour of the EMIS Access method which is far more secure.

 Remember you can also request your Repeat Prescription by Fax to: 01934 854751 or even better, simply hand back the counterfoil, with repeat items ticked, to the dispenser as you collect your prescription - it will then be ready for collection in a month's time - what could be easier!